zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Ordered description of steps to be taken to execute the method

-1. Get the name servers set ("Name Servers") where each unique name server name is linked to a set of its possibly empty set of IP addresses by running [get-delegation].
+1. Get the name server set ("Name Servers") where each unique name server name is linked to a possibly empty set of its IP addresses by running [get-delegation].

 2. Extract the set of name server names ("Names") from *Name Servers*.

-3. Get IP addresses for any [out-of-bailiwick] name server names in *Names* by running [get-oob-ips] with *Names* as input.
+3. Get the IP addresses for any [out-of-bailiwick] name server names in *Names* by running [get-oob-ips] with *Names* as input.

 4. Merge the set returned with *Name Servers*.

-5. Return *Name Servers*.
+5. Output the *Name Servers*.

-### Outcome(s)
+### Outputs

-Outcome is the set of name servers, where each unique name server name links to a possibly empty set of its IP addresses.
+* The set of name servers, where each unique name server name links to a possibly empty set of its IP addresses.

 ### Special procedural requirements